Suns vs. Trail Blazers prediction, odds, time: 2026 NBA picks for Tuesday, Feb. 3

 SportsLine's model reveals its Phoenix Suns vs. Portland Trail Blazers NBA picks today

 Tipoff is at 11 p.m.
 ET from Moda Center at the Rose Quarter in Portland, Ore.
 Phoenix won the lone matchup, on the road, earlier this season.
 The latest Suns vs. Trail Blazers odds list Phoenix as the 2.5-point favorite, with the over/under at 218.5.
+Phoenix is at -155 on the money line, with Portland priced as the +130 underdog.
 Before making any Trail Blazers vs. Suns picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: